Deer Shining in Wisconsin

 Although Wisconsin can have warm nights driving along marsh roads can be a bit chilly.
 If you are planning to stay out late, remember that the earlier into the morning it gets, the colder the temperatures will become.
 Bringing a blanket along with a sweatshirt is a good idea.
 If you plan on holding the light all night a pair of gloves will keep your hand and fingers warm.
 Snacks and sodas are also a big plus.
 My family has a tradition of always stopping at this particular gas station to pick up goodies for the night.

-If you know the area that you are shining bringing tennis shoes is a plus if you plan on getting out of the vehicle.
+If you know the area that you are shining bringing tennis shoes or even knee high boots is a plus; especially if you plan on getting out of the vehicle.
 In our area there are two artisan wells that we love to stop and fill up our bottles with water.
 Nothing tastes better than a good bottle of fresh clean artisan well water.

 If we are so lucky to spot other wildlife my dad will stop and let us get out to better see and learn about the wildlife around us.
 We've got to experience Whippoorwills, snapping and painted turtles, and bats just to name a few.
 Sharing these moments with family is a great way to bond and learn about the animals that inhabit the marshes while they are in their natural habitat.